kaist-cp/cs431/README.md

 - It is **strongly recommended** that students have completed courses in:

     + Mathematics (MAS101): Propositional logic and proof techniques.
-    + Data Structures (CS206): Understanding of linked lists, stacks, queues.
+    + Data Structures (CS206): Understanding of linked lists, stacks, and queues.
     + Systems Programming (CS230) or Operating Systems (CS330): Familiarity with memory layout, caching, and locking mechanisms.
     + Programming Principles (CS220) or Programming Languages (CS320): Knowledge of lambda calculus and interpreters.